NeltherGP/driscollsrv/README.md

 **The React application is served by a Node.js server, which code is in this repository.**

-**The React App code can be found in this repo :** https://github.com/NeltherGP/driscoll.git
+**The React App code can be found in this repo, just for review porpouse since it is build within the NodeJS server :** https://github.com/NeltherGP/driscoll.git
 ## Features

 ### Users Module